andrewjk/grab-xml/README.md

 ### XmlNode

-Each XmlNode has the following properties and functions:
+Each XmlNode object has the following properties and functions:

 | Property | Type | Description |
 | --- | --- | --- |